oathaha/data-science-portfolio/README.md

 To run PySpark, you have to install Spark from this website: https://spark.apache.org/downloads.html first.

-To run R script, you need to install Rstudio and the following packages: `tidyverse`
+To run R script, you need to install Rstudio and the following packages: `tidyverse`, `ggsankey` and `ggmosaic`